- Labia come in all shapes, sizes, and colors.

 Is surgery ever recommended for discomfort?

 Surgery should only be considered when a young woman has completed puberty (usually this means 18 years old or older) and requests treatment based on symptoms that do not improve with changes in clothing styles.
-Symptoms may include: chronic discomfort in her groin area, pain with sex, chronic irritation or other symptoms that are emotionally distressing.
-Both patients and doctors should be aware that surgery to alter the appearance of the labia that is not necessary to the health of an adolescent patient is sometimes considered a violation of federal criminal laws and/or state laws.
+Symptoms may include: chronic discomfort in thegroin area, pain with sex, chronic irritation or other symptoms that are emotionally distressing.
+Both patients and health care providers should know that if unnecessary surgery is performed to alter the appearance of the labia may be considered a violation of federal criminal laws and/or state laws.

 What is labiaplasty?